omiddeeplearning/PETRAS_PowerSPRINT/README.md

 # NOTE: Preparing the Pre-trained models for "Test" Mode

 To use the "Test" mode in the code, you need to extract (unzip) the pre-trained models for each case.
-Follow the steps below to set up the models for the IEEE 14-BUS case (Please do the following steps for each case before running the code):
+Follow the steps below to set up the models for the IEEE 14-BUS case (Please do the following steps separately for each case before running the code):

 Download the files IEEE_case_14_Bus_CNN.zip.001 and IEEE_case_14_Bus_CNN.zip.002.